up-streamer/nanoFramework.IoT.Device/devices/Ajsr04/README.md

 ASCII - ASCII mode, 12 bytes sent from sensor.
 Serial_Auto AJ-SR04 will produce a fix 100ms sample rate in binary mode, this mode was implemented using Timer instead to allow modify sample rate.
 Set resitors to Serial_LP_Bin for both sensors.
 Due this, the minimum time between samples will be 150ms.
+The sensor does not sends CRC in ASCII mode.
+The drive just check if the data frame is correct and probably the data will be too.
 For generic HC-SR04; select Pulse mode.
 Trigger and Echo pins are defaulted to serial port pins for ESP32, to allow tests without changing wires.
 Remember: If working with 5V sensors; use voltage level shift circuits for MCU that aren't 5V tolerant, as ESP32.